 Would you like to take your home business to the next level, but don’t know where to start?
 This post features seven steps you’ll want to work through to really kill it!

 Running a business from home is how many entrepreneurs start out.
 It’s a good base to start from, and it instills a DIY business sense in you.

-But that doesn’t mean you want to be running your business from your spare bedroom forever.
+But that doesn’t mean you want to be running your business from your spare bedroom forever, especially involves estimating construction costs.
 You probably have big plans for the business and where you want to take it.
 Maybe now is the time to start turning those plans into a reality.

 Prepare a Growth Plan